Rambanapasi/Much-Ado-Dividends/Thesis/README.md

     and ten year basis.

 -   For interest rate cycles use periods of interest cutting and hiking.

+\_ rolling returns, cant you rank them on

 ``` r
 # get vol data from yahoo